GoogleCloudPlatform/identity-labs-google-cloud/service-accounts/hub-spoke-projects/README.md

     One of these will be the hub project.
     The other will be the spoke project.
     As a suggestion, use the words "hub" or "spoke" in the project name to make it easier to keep track of the projects.
+    In the remainder of this document, these will be referred to as HUB_PROJECT and SPOKE_PROJECT.

 1. The username used for building this demo must have the following project-level IAM role in  both projects.